eslawski/frontend-interviews/my_lil_jstor/README.md

 ```

 ### Javascript & SASS
-Javascript and SASS live in the `my_lil_jstor/static/` directory and can be built with webpack.
-These assets are built
+Javascript and SASS live in the `my_lil_jstor/static/` directory and can be built with [webpack](https://webpack.github.io/),
+an npm package used for bundling code.
+This means you will have to download and install [nodejs](https://nodejs.org/en/),
-using an in-house front end framework called Bonsai, which is based off of [Foundation](https://foundation.zurb.com/).
+which will also bring in npm.
+These assets are built using an in-house front end framework called Bonsai,
-The [Bonsai Styleguide](https://www.jstor.org/styleguide) includes examples of various components and display helpers
+which is based off of [Foundation](https://foundation.zurb.com/).
+The [Bonsai Styleguide](https://www.jstor.org/styleguide)
+includes examples of various components and display helpers
 that may be useful when creating features.

 To install the necessary dependencies